YunoHost/doc/filezilla.md

 ## Alternatives to Filezilla

-### Linux
+### GNU/Linux

-From any recent Linux, you should be able to use the `file manager` to reach your server.
+From any recent GNU/Linux, you should be able to use the `file manager` to reach your server.

 Nautilus from Gnome3 has features similar to FileZilla, out of the box.